worksome/coding-style/README.md

 This rule will prevent checking the application environment, instead preferring that a driver based approach is used.

-## Custom sniffs
+## Custom PHP_CodeSniffer sniffs

-List all the custom sniffs created by Worksome.
+The Worksome code style includes various custom PHP_CodeSniffer sniffs where auto-fixers via PHP CS Fixer are not possible.

 ### Generic